AggreyN/Kobras-Library/Documentation.md

     So what I need to do is learn the methods that will allow me to read music files into a list, or at least the names/tags of them.

+12/24/24

+    Merry Christmas Eve, I am currently working on trying to display the id3 tags, (the information from the file).
+I do not know if I want the user to input their directory and then pull the music from there, or ask them every time for the directory.
+I don't really know how ot use pathlib/sys/os that much so I am in the process of learning how to use it for what is neccessary within this project.
+But I have to have a lot more progress before I can move on to next weeks stuff.